module Z80::Program

 If

-creates an isolated namespace; see:Program#isolate
+truecreates an isolated namespace; see:Program#isolate.

 If

-merges labels from within a namespace with the current context; useful if you want to pass aneoc
+truemerges labels from within a namespace with the current context; useful if you want to pass aneoclabel to some block of code and don't need a namespace.

-which is a relative label that will address the end of the namespaced code and may be referenced from within the block
+Given block receives one argument: eoc which is a relative label that will address the end of the namespaced code and may be referenced from within the block.

-has higher priority than labels with the same name created outside of it, when referenced from within the block
+Labels created within the block has higher priority than labels with the same name created outside of it, when referenced from within the block.

-can only be referenced lazily.
-If you really need to gain an immediate access to absolute labels (e.g. coerce its address or size to an integer), provide :use
+All labels created outside of the namespace scope and not indicated with :use can only be referenced lazily.
+If you really need to gain an immediate access to absolute labels (e.g. coerce its address or size to an integer), provide :use option with their names or true for all absolute labels.

-no label created outside of the block
+If :isolate option is true no label created outside of the block can be referenced unless explicitly indicated with :use.

 Example: